Level/level/README.md

 }
 ```

 Sublevels effectively separate a database into sections.
-Think SQL tables, but evented, ranged and realtime!
+Think SQL tables, but evented, ranged and real-time!
 Each sublevel is an `AbstractLevel` instance with its own keyspace, [events](https://github.com/Level/abstract-level#events) and [encodings](https://github.com/Level/abstract-level#encodings).
 For example, it's possible to have one sublevel with `'buffer'` keys and another with `'utf8'` keys.
 The same goes for values.
 Like so:

 ```js
 db.sublevel('one', { valueEncoding: 'json' })